john-cd/rust_howto/bk/drafts/categories/development-tools/compilation/reduce_compilation_duration.md

 - For multi-crate projects, use a _workspace_ to share dependencies and enable workspace-level optimizations.
 This can reduce redundant compilation.
 - Use feature flags to conditionally compile your code and dependencies.
 This allows you to exclude unnecessary code during development, reducing compilation time.
 - For large, infrequently changing dependencies, consider using precompiled versions if available.
-- Organizing your code into smaller, independent [modules][p-modules] and crates can improve incremental compilation by reducing the scope of changes.
+- Organizing your code into smaller, independent [modules][p~modules] and crates can improve incremental compilation by reducing the scope of changes.

 `cargo tree` is a useful tool for dependency analysis.